jack239/Udacity_Car_ND_2/2 Computer Vision/nd013-c1-vision-starter/writeup.md

 |regularization_loss|0.692396|1.782644|0.285555|0.472678|27997147136.000000|
 |total_loss|1.796558|3.348339|1.046251|1.362247|27997147136.000000|

 Pipelines with hue and contrast were found to be more effective.
-Pipelines with brightness and saturation is not.
+Pipelines with brightness and saturation were not.

 #### Train with augmentations
 I add to base [pipeline](training/reference_aug/pipeline_new.config) two augmentation: